Lindquist beach is a paid, public beach on the island of St. Thomas, USVI. It is part of a protected 21 acre area called Smith Bay Park.

 The sun is relentless out here so be sure to protect yourself, and the reef, by using only reef safe sunscreen!

 I also recommend wearing a long sleeve swimsuit or top like these ones from Skims.
 (I have 3 of them and wear them all the time!
-So nice to have that extra sun protection.)
+It is so nice to have that extra sun protection without having to constantly worry about reapplying sunscreen.)

 Free people also has some amazing rash guards that are great for snorkeling.